-Efficiency wage The notion that modern-sector urban employers pay a higher wage than the equilibrium wage rate in order to attract and retain a higher-quality workforce or to obtain higher productivity on the job. by the interaction of two variables, the actual urban-rural wage differential and the probability of successfully obtaining employment in the urban sector.

-- The probability of obtaining an urban job is directly related to the urban employment rate and thus inversely related to the urban unemployment rate. - 4.
-Migration rates in excess of urban job opportunity growth rates are not only possible but also rational and even likely in the face of wide urbanrural expected income differentials.
+- 1. Migration is stimulated primarily by rational economic considerations of relative benefits and costs-mostly financial but also psychological. - 2.
+The decision to migrate depends on expected rather than actual urban-rural real-wage differentials, where the expected differential is determined by the interaction of two variables, the actual urban-rural wage differential and the probability of successfully obtaining employment in the urban sector. - 3.
+The probability of obtaining an urban job is directly related to the urban employment rate and thus inversely related to the urban unemployment rate. - 4.
+Migration rates in excess of urban job opportunity growth rates are not only possible but also rational and even likely in the face of wide urban-rural expected income differentials.
 High rates of urban unemployment are therefore inevitable outcomes of the serious imbalance of economic opportunities between urban and rural areas in most underdeveloped countries.